suvrotica/SuvroTuitionBlog/src/lib/posts/OldMemories.md

 ---

-title: "Old Memories Come Rushing Back"
+title : "Old Memories Come Rushing Back"

 thumbnail : "/images/placeholders/IMG-20240723-WA0028.jpg"

-category :"My Past"
+category : "My Past"

 ---

 ![bought in San Marcos](/images/placeholders/IMG-20240723-WA0028.jpg)

 Saw this old Sony CD/tape deck, and it brought all those memories rushing back—the San Marcos Sony outlet mall near San Antonio, that burgundy Toyota Tercel I drove, moments' notice, and so many miles on the highway.
 And where are those people, and where did everything go?
 These were proud, confident people leading proud, confident, conforming lives, and I just happened to be a shadow passing through, a flicker of light and shade, umbra and penumbra—nothing important to notice, like a passing cloud.